 The assessment of damages for non-pecuniary loss is not for the faint hearted!
 Legal advice should always be obtained.

-Our team of personal injury lawyers in Perth are ready to assist with your personal injury claim, call today.
+Our team of personal injury lawyers in Perth is ready to assist with your personal injury claim, call today.